Ford F-Series Truck (1948-1952)

 A floor-shifted three-speed transmission was standard on the half-ton F1 trucks, with a four-speed transmission standard on bigger trucks, and optional on the half-ton trucks.

-The F1 models had a 6-1/2 foot cargo box with an all-steel floor, giving 45-cubic-feet of load space.
-F2 and F3 models had an eight-foot bed.
-On the back of all trucks was a single-side taillight.
+Early Ford F1 models had a 6-1/2 foot cargo box with an all-steel floor, giving 45-cubic-feet of load space.
+Ford F2 and F3 models were fitted with an eight-foot bed.
+As was common in the day, Ford trucks left the factory with a left-side only taillight.

 1949 Ford F1

 Second year F-series trucks received only minor changes.
 Starting late in 1948, the five chrome grille-bars were painted silver.
 Wheel rims, painted-black last year, were now painted to match the body color.